 Here are two of my guinea pigs, but which one is male, and which is female?
 Read on to find out how to identify guinea pig sex.

 Female guinea pigs are called sows.
 Dot is my example sow in this post.
-All guinea pigs have two teats like humans, so this cannot be used to determine sex.
+All guinea pigs have two teats like humans, so you cannot use this to determine sex.
 The main thing to look for when trying to identify their sex is a “y-shape” in the genital area.
+You may need to gently spread the area to make sure.

 Male guinea pigs are called boars.
 Duke is my example boar in this post.
 When sexing male guinea pigs, you should be able to see a slit with a circle sitting above (this is the retracted penis).
 To extend the penis, press down gently above the retracted penis moving your finger in a small stroke down the body towards the anus.